 The program graduate:

-3. Must work full time in the PMHNP clinical role to meet the service obligation
+- Must work solely in the Psych NP clinical role to meet the service obligation.

-4. Must obtain national certification as a PMHNP through the American Nurses Credentialing Center (ANCC)
+- Must obtain national certification as a Psych NP through the American Nurses Credentialing Center (ANCC).

-5. Must obtain licensure in Virginia as a PMHNP, once nationally certified
+- Must obtain licensure in Virginia as a Psych NP, once nationally certified.

-6. Will receive credit toward the service obligation after obtaining national certification and state licensure as a PMHNP and starting to provide clinical services at a safety-net site in Virginia
+- Will receive credit toward the service obligation after obtaining national certification and state licensure as a Pysch NP and starting to provide clinical services at a safety-net site in Virginia.

-7. Will document the official start date with employer verification of the date of employment; and, assuming completion of hours needed, the end date will be exactly 2 years later (e.g., 9/1/138/31/15).
+- Will document the official start date with employer verification of the date of employment; and, assuming completion of hours needed, the end date will be exactly 2 years later (g., 9/1/13à8/31/15).

-8. Will work full-time, at least 40 hours per week, with no more than 8 hours per week of non-clinical/ administrative time
+- Will work full-time, at least 40 hours per week, with no more than 8 hours per week of non-clinical/ administrative time.

-9. May be absent from work no more than 35 full-time days (280 hours) per year for vacation, sick, personal, or professional leave (without obtaining a temporary suspension of the service commitment from VHCF)
+- May be absent from work no more than 35 full-time days (280 hours) per year for vacation, sick, personal, or professional leave (without obtaining a temporary suspension of the service commitment from VHCF).

-10. Must report service hours and clinical practice characteristics to VHCF on a quarterly basis during repayment of the service commitment (VHCF form).
+- Must report service hours and clinical practice characteristics to VHCF on a quarterly basis during repayment of the service commitment.

 The recipient/program graduate:

-1. Must agree to procedures related to requests for temporary suspension in program enrollment or service commitment (VHCF form)
+- Must agree to procedures related to requests for temporary suspension in program enrollment or service commitment.

-2. Must agree to procedures related to requests for permanent waiver in program enrollment or service commitment.
-(VHCF form)
+- Must agree to procedures related to requests for permanent waiver in program enrollment or service commitment.
+(VHCF form).

-a.
-If the contract is breached during the academic program or prior to graduation from the program, all tuition and fees paid by VHCF must be repaid within three (3) years, with interest accruing at the prime rate from the date of default.
+- If the contract is breached during the academic program, all tuition and fees paid by VHCF must be repaid within three (3) years, with interest accruing at the prime rate from the date of default.

-b.
-If the contract is breached related to the service commitment, all tuition and fees paid by VHCF must be repaid within three (3) years, with interest accruing at the prime rate from the date of default, and liquidated damages added in the amount of 50% of the total amount owed.
+- If the contract is breached related to the service commitment, all tuition and fees paid by VHCF must be repaid within three (3) years, with interest accruing at the prime rate from the date of default, and a penalty added in the amount of 50% of the total amount owed.

-c.
-If repayment is not completed within 3 years, the debt will be considered delinquent, reported to a commercial credit reporting agency and may be referred to a collection agency for follow-up.
+- If repayment is not completed within 3 years, the debt will be considered delinquent, reported to a commercial credit reporting agency and referred to a collection agency for follow-up.

 Apply today!
 Click here to return to the listing of downloadable application documents at the top of the page.
 Questions?
 Please call VHCF at #804-828-5804.